okutse/foodborne_diseases/php2550_final_manuscript.md

 \end{tabular}
 \end{table}

-The random forest model correctly linked 66.07% of the pathogens to environmental sources (n = 5515 samples), 6.04% to dairy and dairy products (n = 504 samples), 2.56% to fruits (n = 214 samples), 0.50% to humans (n = 42 samples), 0.45% to leafy greens (n = 38 samples), 1.88% to meat (n = 157 samples), 4.79% to other unknown sources (n = 400 samples), 1.81% to poultry (n = 151 samples), 1.48% to sea food (n = 124 samples), and 2.85% to vegetables (n = 238 samples) (see confusion matrix in the [Supplementary File](https://github.com/okutse/foodborne_diseases/blob/main/Supplementary-materials.pdf).
+The random forest model correctly linked 66.07% of the pathogens to environmental sources (n = 5515 samples), 6.04% to dairy and dairy products (n = 504 samples), 2.56% to fruits (n = 214 samples), 0.50% to humans (n = 42 samples), 0.45% to leafy greens (n = 38 samples), 1.88% to meat (n = 157 samples), 4.79% to other unknown sources (n = 400 samples), 1.81% to poultry (n = 151 samples), 1.48% to sea food (n = 124 samples), and 2.85% to vegetables (n = 238 samples).
+Figure \@ref(fig:figure-four) is a confusion matrix showing the classification performance of the random forest model in L. monocytogene source attribution.

 \begin{figure}[H]